Quantum state spectrum and field theory of D$0$-brane: Conclusions and discussion

 \be \tilde{p}{}^{\alpha\beta}\bar{\lambda}_{\alpha A} = m \bar{\lambda}{}^{\alpha }_{A} \, , \qquad \tilde{p}{}^{\alpha\beta}{\lambda}_{\beta}{}^A = m {\lambda}^{\alpha A} \, , \qquad \ee so that separation on spinor helicity variables and polarization spinors seems to be completely conventional in this case.

-The form of the above relations, as we have written them, is manifestly invariant under $SU(8)$ group acting on the indices $A$, $B$ which were originally treated as $SO(7)$ spinor indices.
-As these were introduced in our study as indices of the internal harmonics $w_{q}{}^{A}$ and $\bar{w}_{qA}$, this observation suggests the possibility to weaken the constraints which indentifed these as homogenious coordinates of $SO(9)/[SO(7)\otimes SO(2)]$ coset and make them a kind of bridge between $SU(8)$ and $SO(9)$ group transformations.
-These suggests a hidden $SU(8)$ symmetry in our problem.
-Actually this hidden symmetry occurs not only in quantum D$0$-brane but more generally in type IIA String Theory as well as in 11D supergravity.
-This issue will be one of the subjects of the companion paper \cite{in-preparation}.
-See Appendix \ref{sec:SU8inL} for a prequel of this discussion.
+The form of the above relations, as we have written them, is manifestly invariant under $\text{SU}(8)$ group acting on the indices $A$, $B$ which were originally treated as $\text{SO}(7)$ spinor indices.
+As these were introduced in our study as indices of the internal harmonics $w_{q}{}^{A}$ and $\bar{w}_{qA}$, this observation suggests the possibility to weaken the constraints which identified these as homogeneous coordinates of $\text{SO}(9)/[\text{SO}(7)\otimes \text{SO}(2)]$ coset and make them a kind of bridge between $\text{SU}(8)$ and $\text{SO}(9)$ group transformations.
+This suggests a hidden $\text{SU}(8)$ symmetry in our problem.
+Actually this hidden symmetry occurs not only in quantum D$0$-brane but more generally in type IIA string theory as well as in 11D supergravity.
+This issue will be one of the subjects of the companion paper \cite{in-preparation}\footnote{The hidden symmetries of maximal D=4 supergravity theory was observed already in the pioneer paper \cite{Cremmer:1979up} and the problem of its origin in D=11 and D=10 supergravity was addressed in \cite{deWit:1985iy}.
+In \cite{in-preparation} we will discuss the relation of this hidden $E_7/SU(8)$ symmetry with hidden $SU(8)$ symmetry, which can be observed in linearized 11D, type IIA and type IIB supergravity as well as in linearized D$0$--brane field theory which we described above.
+Notice that 11D supergravity with local $SU(8)$ constructed in \cite{deWit:1986mz} is different from that in \cite{deWit:1985iy}: it cannot be linearized over the flat 11D superspace and gives rise to gauged ${\cal N}=8$ $D=4$ supergravity upon domensional reduction of ${\bb S}^7$. }.
+See Appendix~\ref{sec:SU8inL} for a prequel of this discussion.